Arrange a callback

 • Mental harm caused by your injuries.
 This could include suffering caused by depression, stress or anxiety.

-• Care costs if damage to your eyes meant you needed somebody to support you.
+• Care costs if damage to your eyes meant you needed someone to support you.

 • Travel expenses linked to your injuries.